- 1 1. How to Calculate Square Roots in C: Overview and the Basic sqrt Function

 Basic Usage Example

-Below is an example program that calculates and displays the square root of a user-input number.
+Here is a program that calculates and prints the square root of a number entered by the user.

 #include <stdio.h>